-No employees received employee benefits of more than £60,000 pa (2021: nil) .Staff working from home were paid an allowance at the exempt limit set by HMRC to contribute to their additional expenses.
-In January 2022 a health benefit scheme was set up for eligible employees.
+No employees received employee benefits of more than £60,000 pa (2022: nil) .Staff working from home were paid an allowance at the exempt limit set by HMRC to contribute to their additional expenses.

 Key management personnel comprised the managing director and deputy manager.
-Their total employee benefits (salary, pension contributions and benefits) were £75,139 (2021: £94,082).
+Their total employee benefits (salary, pension contributions and benefits) were £82,226 (2022: £75,139).
 They received no other benefits.